atoshmatov/Atoshmatov/README.md

 - 🔭 I’m currently working on mobile app development projects, improving user experiences and building modern UIs.
 - 🌱 I’m in the process of intensively studying **Android** and **Kotlin** to advance my skills and expertise.
 - 👨‍💻 I enjoy solving complex problems and building scalable, maintainable, and high-quality software solutions.
-- 📢 I'm committed to sharing my learning journey through various platforms, including **Instagram** and **YouTube**, to help others grow in the field of Android development.

 ---